Thermodynamics and Tomonaga-Luttinger liquid behavior of the quantum 1D hard rod model: Bethe ansatz solution

-We now turn to excited states, for which in general $I$ does not vanish.
-As usual in BA, elementary excitations are generated by changing one of the \( I_j \)'s, creating two distinct branches.
-Particle-type excitations (p, upper branch) are created by promoting a particle from the highest populated momentum \( k_N = \kmax \) (Fermi level) to a larger value \( q > \kmax \) while hole-type excitations (h, lower branch) involve moving a particle from within the range of populated momenta to just above the Fermi level.
+As usual in BA, elementary excitations are generated by changing one of the \( I_j \)'s, creating two distinct branches~\cite{lieb1963a,lieb1963b}.
+Particle-type excitations (p, upper branch) are created by promoting a particle from the highest populated momentum \( k_N = \kmax \) to a larger value \( q > \kmax \) while hole-type excitations (h, lower branch) involve moving a particle from within the range of populated momenta to just above the largest quasi-momentum.
 In both cases, although a single quantum number $I_j$ is changed, all quasi-momenta are shifted since $I$ turns from $0$ to $\neq 0$, see Eq.~(\ref{eq: quasi-momenta}).
-Although, the shift is infinitesimal in the thermodynamic limit, it plays a crucial role because it affects all the momenta and has a macroscopic impact (see below).
-This effect is absent in the MTG approach.
+Although, the shift is infinitesimal in the thermodynamic limit, it plays a crucial role because it affects all the momenta and has a macroscopic impact~\cite{motta2016dynamical}.

-An equation for these collective excitation modes may be derived, in the thermodynamic limit, working along the lines of Ref.~\cite{lieb1963exact2}.
-Adding a particle or a hole implies adding a quasi-momentum $\pm q$ and shifting the other quasi-momenta so that $k \rightarrow k+f_\mathrm{p,h}(k)$.
+Adding a particle or a hole implies adding or removing a quasi-momentum $\pm q_0$ and shifting the other quasi-momenta so that $k' \rightarrow k'+f_\mathrm{p,h}(k')$.
 The total momentum for a particle or hole excitation then reads as